Developer: Micronics Publisher: SNK Release: 05/87 Genre: Action

 You are probably never going to reach this point.
 I did you a solid.

-From the moment the game starts you will immediately notice its atrocious performance.
+From the moment the game begin you will immediately notice its atrocious performance.
 Yes, Ikari Warriors is another Micronics hack job.
 The frame rate is sub optimal, leaving the game a flickering mess at all times.
 Unfortunately the frame rate affects the gameplay and leaves the game nearly unplayable.
 It also ruins what should have been a bonus in this version as there is plenty of new content not present in any other version.
 But I guarantee no one will have the tolerance to see all of it.

 It at least has all of the arcade game’s content.
 As both Clark and Vincent you are armed with an array of weapons.
 Both your standard machine gun and grenades have limited ammo but it is never a concern.
 To be honest most of the secondary weapons are almost indistinguishable from the machine gun.
 In a stupid twist you need a power-up to shoot long distance.
 Considering this game’s other problems that is just…wow.
 The three-way shot is powerful but exceedingly rare.
 You can also pilot helicopters and tanks which work on fuel.
 Unfortunately there is no way to exit the helicopter before it explodes, meaning it is always a death trap.